r0c/search-guard-ssl-docs/2_quick_start.md

 ## A note on security

-This tutorial shows you how to quickly set up SG SSL.
-Note that the settings and passwords we use here are **not safe for production**, and only meant to get SG SSL working as quick as possible!
+This tutorial shows how to quickly set up SG SSL.
+Note that the settings and passwords we use here are **not safe for production**, and only meant to get SG SSL working as quickly as possible!

 ## Install the plugin

 First, [install SG SSL](2_installation.md) for your particular ES version on each node.
+For installation instructions and to figure out which SG version you need for your Elasticsearch installation, please refer to the chapter [Installation](2_installation.md).

 ## Generating the keystore and truststore

-For SSL to work, you have to place a **keystore** and a **truststore** containing all required certificates on each node.
+For SSL to work, you have to place a **keystore** and a **truststore** containing all required certificates and keys on each node.
+SG comes with scripts that will generate all required files for you.
+The scripts have been tested on Linux and OSX.

-SG comes with a script that will generate all required files for you.
-The truststore contains a generated Root CA certificate and can be used on all nodes equally.
+In our quickstart tutorial the truststore contains a generated Root CA certificate and can be used on all nodes equally.
 The keystore is generated for each node individually and contains the nodes own certificate plus its private key.

 Besides that, certificates for the REST layer to be installed on your browser are also generated.

 The script uses OpenSSL for generating all required artifacts.
 If you do not have OpenSSL already installed on your machine, please do so.
-If you cannot use OpenSSL on your machine, you'll need to find some other ways to obtain the required artifacts.
+If you cannot use OpenSSL on your machine, you'll need to find some other ways to obtain the required files.
+In this case, lease refer to the chapter [Certificates](4_cartificates.md).

 In order to find out if you have OpenSSL installed, open a terminal and type